-If someone is showing signs of a cocaine overdose, call 911 immediately.
+If someone is showing signs of a cocaine overdose, seek professional help and call 911 immediately.

 Why Does Cocaine Overdose Happen?